 In an unprecedented attack which shocks Europe, a raiding party of Vikings from Norway attack Lindisfarne.
 Monks flee in fear and many are slaughtered.
 Bishop Higbald seeks refuge on the mainland.
 A Chronicler records: “On the 8th June, the harrying of the heathen miserably destroyed God’s church by rapine and slaughter.”

 In a letter from Charlemagne’s court in France, Alcuin, the former head of York School, blames the recent Viking attack on a fall in moral standards in Northumbria.
 He sees the raid as punishment

 796 – Viking raids continue

 In 794 Vikings attacked the famous monastery at Jarrow but the Northumbrians were prepared for this attack and manage to surprise and utterly destroy the Vikings.
-Further Viking raids on Lindisfarne and Jarrow continue throughout the year.
+That year a Viking raid also took place in Orkney.
+Iona and Skye were subsequently attacked by Viking raiders and further raids on Lindisfarne and Jarrow occurred this year.

 800 – Vikings raid Hartlepool and Tynemouth